lkoepsel/miniterm/README.md

 While my favorite serial application is [**Serial**](https://www.decisivetactics.com/products/serial/) it costs money (**and is well worth it!**) and is macOS only.
 The former can be a problem for early in career students and those only needing limited serial connectivity.
 My second best solution is the utility *miniterm* from Python's pyserial library.
 The only issue is that it requires Python to be installed to use and this doesn't always exist.

+## Why Miniterm
+Why is miniterm a good solution?
+It allows you to easily connect and disconnect without exiting the application.
+From the [documentation](https://pyserial.readthedocs.io/en/latest/tools.html#miniterm):

+*"Ctrl+T z suspends the connection (port is opened) and reconnects when a key is pressed.
+This can be used to temporarily access the serial port with an other application, without exiting miniterm.
+If reconnecting fails it is also possible to exit (Ctrl+]) or change the port (p)."*

+Which means you can have two terminal windows open, one to use for `make flash` and the other is running miniterm, where you *Ctrl+T z* and a keystroke to disconnect/connect, respectively.

 ## Solutions
 The solution is to use *pyinstaller* to create self-standing versions of miniterm.
 In this repository, there are three versions: